cablelabs/xilinx-operator/README.md

 5. Repeat as necessary.

 [^2]: Just because the operator manager succeeded doesn't necessarily mean that the tasks completed successfully.
 Please check the logs of the pods that are launched by the operator to ensure that the driver was installed.
 For example, doing a `kubectl describe pod xilinx-driver-container-job-xxxxx` will let you know if the driver job has run or if it is pending due to taints or node selector mismatch.

+# Other Notes

+This is a useful command to verify hardware availability: `sudo lspci -vd 10ee:`